dGilli/segfaultexpress/README.md

 ## Roadmap:

 - [x] Get basic TCP sockets running (listen on ports, accept connections, send/receive data).
+- [x] Create a simple client to connect to the server, send messages, and process responses.
 - [ ] Build a buffered reader to read requests line-by-line (using CRLF as a delimiter).
 - [ ] Parse the first request line to get the method, version, and path.
 - [ ] Handle headers in "Header: value" format, including unfolding folded headers.